Where does your courage come from?

 When I was young, and in the thick of childhood’s hardships, I remember the first time I had thought of death and what it might mean.
 My youthful mind had the hardest time truly digesting the concept, I couldn’t fathom the world being active without my being a part of it or at least expecting a part in it (to wake up from the sleep).
 When my godfather killed himself, it made me wonder what death had to offer that made him prefer it -everyone was saying it was to be avoided at all costs, and yet he chose it, that my little growing brain could not understand.

-Even when I had first enlisted in the Army, in 2010, and undergone basic combat training… the idea of death and what it might mean seemed too much to unpack.
+Even when I had first enlisted in the Army and undergone basic combat training… the idea of death and what it might mean seemed too much to unpack.
 All I knew then is that I would run to it if instructed, I would enter that unknown because a command had told me to, and because some peculiar inner calling of mine told me I had to listen.
 Death did not come to me while I deployed, not the first nor second time, but it did become a more increasingly powerful concept in my mind.

 Worse so, it became a nomination of choice at some point… It became an option, and that is when it became dangerous.
 What prevented me from not making that decision, time and time again, was the not-knowing.
 I was a spontaneous decision maker, sure, but I could not bring myself to chose such a final decision without considering what that choice really meant in terms of consequence.
 It is difficult to describe that feeling that occurs when you try really hard to picture what death can be like, to imagine the world carrying on without your presence of being… it brought the oddest feeling of discomfort to me where my heart would race, it would suddenly become difficult to breathe, and my muscles would tense up all at once.
 It was a miniature moment of paralysis-induced my anxiety, and it could hit me anytime of the day, anywhere.